-A planned referendum on whether or not to endorse the boycott, divestment, and sanctions (BDS) movement against Israel at King’s University College, a Catholic affiliate of Western University, has been cancelled (page doesn’t exist) after Jewish students successfully argued that it violated the mandate of the college’s student council (KUCSC).
+A planned referendum on whether or not to endorse the boycott, divestment, and sanctions (BDS) movement against Israel at King’s University College, a Catholic affiliate of Western University, has been cancelled (page does not exist) after Jewish students successfully argued that it violated the mandate of the college’s student council (KUCSC).

 Matt Helfand, a law student at Western University, convinced the Affiliate Appeals Board’s five members to unanimously rule against the referendum.
 In his presentation to the board, he noted that BDS referenda on other campuses have been linked to antisemitic hate crimes.

 “I am pleased with the outcome,” Helfand told B’nai Brith Canada.
 “For this appeal to pass we needed a unanimous decision from the board, which is obviously a high threshold, and exactly what we received.
 It certainly sends a strong message…”